 - the relationship between the supply businesses and generation arms of the six largest suppliers

 - barriers to entry and expansion for suppliers

 - the profitability of the six largest suppliers

-- whether or not there is sufficient competition between the large energy suppliers
+- whether there is sufficient competition between the large energy suppliers

 - the trend of suppliers consistently setting higher prices for consumers who have not switched